vannyvanvanvan/rush_hour/README.md

 Running the game simply using the command `python ./PROJECT/Game/main.py`

 ---
-Note: after pressing the benchmark button, there is a memory on/off button to show peak memory useage.
+Note: after pressing the benchmark button, there is a memory on/off button to show peak memory usage.